dlokas159/Lokas-Daniel-Portfolio/engineering-files/dailyjournal.md

 ---

+# CNC Topography Project — Journal Entries

+- **11-20-2025**
+  Finalized Aspire toolpaths for the CNC topography project.
+  Updated documentation to better explain the CNC milling workflow and corrected gaps in earlier entries.

+- **12-11-2025**
+  Ran the CNC job to machine the topography file.
+  Identified potential issues with cutting depth and vacuum shoe clearance, and adjusted the vacuum shoe height with assistance from Dr. Taylor, allowing the cut to proceed without interference.

+---

 # Capstone Project: Robotic Arm Cup Holder for Pearl Rehab Center

 ### Project Name: "Adaptive Arm-Based Beverage Delivery System"